zynpckmk/MidTermZeynepCakmak/README.md

 # MidTermZeynepCakmak
-This repository creates for midterm exam
+This repository created for midterm exam.